 Pruning and Training

-In order to manage the high level of vigor of the hardy kiwi vine, plants must be pruned and trained.
 Like most perennial fruit plants, they require dormant pruning; however, they also need to be pruned several times during the summer by cutting back the terminal growth to four to six leaves beyond the last flower.
 Also remove watersprouts (vigorous shoots originating from older wood) and shoots from the trunk, as well as vines that become entangled.
 This removal may be substantial during the summer.

 Dormant pruning should be done sometime from December to March in Pennsylvania.
 On this species, flowers develop on current-season shoots that come from 1-year-old canes (last year's growth); shoots from older wood rarely produce flowers.
 As with grapes, a large percentage of the wood--as much as 70 percent--will be removed.
 New fruiting canes will have developed at the base of last year's growth (Figure 12.1).
 Replacement canes are left for future fruiting, and fruiting canes should be spaced between 8 and 12 inches on the cordons (permanent horizontal branches).